verus-lang/verus/CONTRIBUTING.md

 all of Verus is getting rebuilt.
 This shouldn't happen.
 If it does, it's likely because you're running an IDE that uses `rust-analyzer` in the background, and it's invalidating the build cache.
 To prevent this, you need to configure your IDE for Verus development.
-For instance, if your IDE is VS Code, you can configure it by copying `.vscode/settings.json.template` to `.vscode/settings.json` and then editing that file to customize it for your local setup.
-For instance, delete `[.exe]` if you're not using Windows and change it to `.exe` if you are.
+See above for how to do this for VS Code.

 ## Contributing to the standard library (`vstd`)